-CarShield has provided protection for over 1 million vehicles and is the largest extended auto warranty provider in the U.S.
+CarShield has provided protection for over 1 million vehicles and is the largest extended auto warranty provider in the United States.

-With that many customers, it’s easy to believe there are thousands of customer reviews to read and shape your opinion.
-On Trustpilot, CarShield was rated four out of five stars.
-While 68 percent of customer reviews were “excellent”, 13 percent were “bad.”
+With that many customers, it’s easy to believe that there are thousands of reviews online from people who have used CarShield's services.
+On Trustpilot, CarShield is rated 4.0 out of 5.0 stars.
+While 68 percent of customer reviews are “excellent”, 14 percent are “bad.”
 Learn more about CarShield reviews here.

 While some auto warranty companies offer only limited coverage for high-mileage cars, CarShield’s Platinum plan provides comprehensive coverage, and high-mileage cars are eligible.
 CarShield offers coverage up to 200,000 miles, far beyond what you can get with a Mitsubishi extended warranty.